TitleOS/StoreBot/README.md

 ```
 dotnet StoreBot.dll or StoreBot.exe
 ```
-Once StoreBot logs into Discord, invite the bot to the server of your choice then refer to commands below.
+Once StoreBot logs into Discord, invite the bot to the server of your choice, then refer to the "Commands" section below.

 ### Commands: